-Choosing a new boiler or upgrading an existing model can be confusing.
+Choosing a new boiler replacement or upgrading an existing model can be confusing.
 There is such an extensive range of factors to take into consideration depending on the type of home you live in, the space you have available, your daily needs and your utilities.
-Here is our helpful guide to the most popular boiler types in the market, to help you decide which ones must be right for your home.
+Here is our helpful guide to the most popular types of boiler in the market, to help you decide which ones must be right for your home.

 Combi boilers are by a long shot the most popular option in the UK, with studies having shown they currently operate in 70% of British homes.